 We have ten fingers to choose from when it comes to picking up a ring – or multiple rings, for a digit of our choice.
 We can wear them high or low, thin or thick, simple bands or intricate multi-finger designs.
 However, did you know that where one wears a ring gives off different impressions?
 And we’re not just talking about engagement and wedding rings here.

 Different cultures have different traditions, and some have become a lot more mainstream these days.
 They are a lot more intriguing than just for beauty’s sake.
 Plus, with the latest trend of large and extravagant gemstone rings worn on the right hand, there is plenty of gossip to go around.

 You may or may not believe in the supposed meanings of rings on fingers, but it’s certainly fun to learn about!
 Which of the hidden symbolism of rings were you aware of?

 Meanings of Rings on Fingers: Contents

-- The Truth About the Symbolism of Rings
+- The Truth About Ring Symbolism

 - Meanings of Rings on the Pinky (Little) Finger